gut0oliveira/Data-Analysis/README.md

 - [Data Visualization & Dashboard](#data-visualization-and-dashboard)

 ## House Sales USA
+### Introduction
+In this project, taking on the role of a Data Analyst, I determined the market price of a residential real estate.
+Through data analysis, I predicted housing prices by examining specific characteristics.</br></br>
 To access it, click the link to be redirected to the project page
 - [House Sales USA](https://github.com/gut0oliveira/Data-Analysis-Insights/tree/main/House-Sales-USA)